nmd19/8-04-1906-Blog-Post-/2020-03-10-CarolineBanks/CarolineBanks/_index.md

   url: "https://fsu.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in fall 2019.
+bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in spring 2020.

 interests: